Call Us

 • Seizures

-These symptoms require proper management and medical attention, as they can result in serious long-term complications and can even be life threatening.
+These symptoms need proper management and medical attention, as they can result in serious long-term complications and can even be life-threatening.

 Here are some withdrawal symptoms of addictive drugs: